Grade Level: 4 (3-5)

 However, it took more than just simple machines to build the pyramids.
 It also took tremendous planning and a great design.
 Planning, designing, working as a team and using tools to create something, or to get a job done, is what engineering is all about.
 Engineers use their knowledge, creativity and problem-solving skills to accomplish some amazing feats to solve real-world challenges.
 People call on engineers to use their understanding of how things work to do seemingly impossible jobs and make everyday activities easier.
 It is surprising how many times engineers turn to simple machines to solve these problems.

 Sometimes it is difficult to recognize simple machines in our lives because they look different than the examples we see at school.
 To make our study of simple machines easier, let's imagine that we are living in ancient Egypt and that the leader of the country has hired us as engineers to build a pyramid.
+Students can act as engineers with the fun and hands-on activities: Stack It Up! and Choosing a Pyramid Site to design and plan the construction of a new pyramid.
 Today's availability of electricity and technologically-advanced machines make it difficult for us to see what the simple machine is accomplishing.
 But in the context of ancient Egypt, the simple machines that we will study are the much more basic tools of the time.
 After we develop an understanding of simple machines, we will shift our context to building a skyscraper in the present day, so we can compare and contrast how simple machines were used across the centuries and are still used today.